rstlix0x0/ddai/README.md

 ### LLM Powered Business Interpretations

-By gathering all possible knowledge from both business and technical software engineering principles, `ddai` will empower *LLM* to interpret business domain knowledge and combine it with *RAG* technology, it will produce a "standard" DDD tactical design patterns.
+By gathering all possible knowledge from both business and technical software engineering principles, `ddai` will empower *LLM* to interpret business domain knowledge, it will produce a "standard" DDD tactical design patterns.